Ebubejen/alx-system_engineering-devops/0x00-shell_basics/README.md

- ls : Display the contents of your current directory.
+ cd : Write a script that changes the working directory to the users home directory.